-(a) Non-reprove sev reminutes as numerations are revenues lost to the City because of provisions of California Constitution, Article XIII(3), (b) Reimbursable exemptions arise from Article XIII(2) which reimburses local governments for revenues lost through the homeownes evaniption in Article XIII(2) and the Article XIII(2) which reimburses local governments for revenues lost through the homeownes evaniption in Article XIII(2) which reimburses local governments for revenues lost through the Anneweak evaniption in Article XIII(2) and the Article XIII as increments are alcontains much article XIII as increments are action in 3575 of the California Health & Salety Code.
-Actual allocations are limited under an indebtedness agreement where the City and the Redevelopment Agency.
+(a) Non-reprove sev reminutes as numerations are revenues test to the City because of provisions of California Constitution, Article XIII(3), (b) Reimbursable exemptions arise from Article XIII(2) which reimburses local governments for revenues lost through the homeownes evaniption in Article XIII(2) and the Article XIII(2) which reimburses local governments for revenues lost through the homeownes evaniption in Article XIII(2) which reimburses local governments for revenues lost through the Anneweak evaniption in Article XIII(2) and the Article XIII (2) Tax increments are alcontains much and II(3) (b).
+Article XVI and Section 33575 of the California Health & Salety Code.
+Actual allocations are limited under an indebtedness agreement values.
 Based on oracitied assessed values.